ironhack-datalabs/data-ber-01-20/Labs/module-1_labs/03_mysql/lab_sql-extras/olist_data/exercises/lab-1-olist.md

 FROM olist.order_reviews;
 ```

-### 8. In the `order_reviews` table, create a new column with a description that corresponds to each number category for each review score from 1 - 5, then find the review score and category occurring most frequently in the table.
+### 8. In the `order_reviews` table, create a new column with a description that corresponds to each number category for each review score from 1 - 5.
 Solution:
 ```sql
 SELECT